 - What is a supported internship?

-A Supported Internship is a structured programme of study undertaken by a young person aged 16-24 with learning difficulties or disabilities who has a real desire to work.
+A Supported Internship is a structured programme of study undertaken by a young person aged 16-24 with special educational needs and disabilities (SEND) who has a real desire to work.

 It is a job specially adapted to meet the skills and ability of an individual whilst fulfilling a genuine business need for the employer.